How to Design a Website: A Step-by-Step Guide from Idea to Launch

 - Customer support.
 See what channels the developer offers to provide help with the theme.
 Many offer user guides, documentation, or email support.

-As for website builders like Hostinger Website Builder or Squarespace, the templates usually come provided for free in a dedicated library.
+As for website builders like Hostinger Website Builder or Squarespace, the page templates usually come provided for free in a dedicated library.

-All the templates in Hostinger Website Builder’s collection have a modern and responsive design from the get-go.
+All the page templates in Hostinger Website Builder’s collection have a modern and responsive design from the get-go.
 They come in various industry categories, ranging from eCommerce and photography websites to basic landing pages.

 What’s more, there are pre-made sections that are easily replaceable with your own content.
 For instance, the business template Devine has a page ready for listing all the offered services.